2 Leadership as purpose

 Activity 2 Your organisation’s ethical purpose

 Take a photograph of something that you believe captures well the ethical purpose of your organisation.
-Post your photograph to the correct thread for this activity in our discussion forum.
+Post your photograph to the correct thread for this activity in the discussion forum [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] .
 After posting your picture, try to answer the following questions in no more than 20 minutes:

 - Why does this photograph represent the ethical purpose of your organisation?